VirakbothSoth/php-schoolAttendance/README.md

 ## How to run
 (This is based on using XAMPP control panel)

 **You must have a mySQL server**

 **Creation of database and seeding data is found at 127_0_0_1.sql**

-1. Clone the repository to where you want it to be (for example, I'm gonna clone mines at C:\xampp\htdocs\\ and call it "php-schoolAttendance")
+1. Clone the repository to where you want it to be

+(for example, I'm gonna clone mines at `C:\xampp\htdocs\` and call it "`php-schoolAttendance`")

 2. Run the seeded data into your mySQL server

-3. Check the config.php file to make sure it matches your configuration
+3. Check the `config.php` file to make sure it matches your configuration

 4. Visit the link, here are some users you can use (must successfully finish Step 2):